WIELAND’s history has included several name iterations since its founding nearly 60 years ago.

 Sadly, Don Wieland lost a valiant battle with Crohn’s Disease in 1990, but had paved the way for his two sons (Craig and Scott) and son-in-law (Curt Heimer) to take over the company.
 The company’s corporate headquarters was moved from Bay City to Lansing during this transition, and Wieland-Davco continued to grow and diversify its client base.

 By 2000, Wieland-Davco was poised to experience new highs, and began a managed growth plan by opening several regional offices, exceeding $200M in sales for the first time in the new Millennia.
 Wieland-Davco began to diversify its ownership structure, adding key, non-family employees to its management team.
-Today, Craig and Scott still own the company along with nine minority partners who are all active in the day-to-day operation of the company.
+Today, there are eight shareholders who are all active in the day-to-day operation of the company.